 Depending on whether a fax tone can be heard or not the issue might be either with the carrier or the non-availability of the fax number in GFI FaxMaker Online.

-Begin the troubleshooting process to isolate the possible cause by dialing the fax number to identify whether a fax tone can be heard.
+Begin the troubleshooting process to isolate the possible cause by checking the subscription status and dialing the fax number to identify whether a fax tone can be heard.

-- If a fax tone is not heard, the issue might be a carrier issue, which should be investigated further with the carrier.
-Submit a support request for further assistance.
+- If a fax tone is not heard, the issue might be a carrier issue, which should be investigated further with your carrier as transmission issues are out of support scope.

-- If a fax tone can be heard, but no activity is shown in the activity log when a test fax is sent, the fax number may have been ported away from GFI FaxMaker Online.
-Submit a support request so that we can verify the status of the affected fax number.
+- If a fax tone can be heard, but no activity is shown in the activity log for inbound faxes, the fax number may have been deactivated or ported away from FaxMaker Online.
+This can also be an indication of a routing issue that can be resolved by manually entering an override to send faxes through a different route.
+For all these scenarios, Submit a support request so that we can verify the status of the affected fax number.

 - Inform the customer that you will update the ticket as soon as you receive feedback from the Server Team.